EliAndrewC/l7r/setting/l7r.md

 Finally, the Houses of Dahab are represented, primarily by their spokesperson Menjari, who brings all disputes on behalf of the Dahab to the Caliph.

 Eguden Yeke translates for the Uru, as he apparently speaks Salaam.
-After the Uru present themselves to the Caliph's court, they retire to a private counsel.
+After the Uru present themselves to the Caliph's court, they retire to take private counsel.
 The Caliph Hanan Talibah, who rules the city, is present with her advisors.
 In particular she has invited the Old Man of the Mountain, who leads the Nizari, as well as the several khadi, to advise her in this meeting.

 That was the second scene of the dream quest.
 Here there were deeper secrets to be learned, and I have a separate rules system for dream quests which is used to determine how successful the PCs are and how damaging this can be.